MikeMcQuaid/mikemcquaid.com/_posts/2007-12-30-konqueror-with-latest-adobe-flash-howto.markdown

 KMPlayer is my media player of choice as it allows you to trivially switch between **XINE**, **MPlayer** and **GStreamer** backends and, as of version 0.10.0, has a nifty backend that allows you to use XEmbed-supporting plugins, including Adobe's Flash plugin, which can then be embedded in Konqueror to allow Flash to work trivially.

-**HOWTO:**

-1. **Install KMPlayer** (version 0.10.0c or higher).
+* **Install KMPlayer** (version 0.10.0c or higher).
 It is included in all the major distributions I've ever used.
 Ensure it is installed/compiled with the _"NPP"_ backend enabled which allows the playback of Netscape XEmbed plugins (this depends on your distribution).

-2. **Run KMPlayer** so it creates its config file.
+* **Run KMPlayer** so it creates its config file.
 Close it. _(This step probably isn't necessary but it won't do any harm)_

-3. **Run** the following commands:
+* **Run** the following commands:
 {% highlight bash %}
 kwriteconfig --file kmplayerrc \
-			--group "application/x-shockwave-flash" \
-			--key player npp
+	--group "application/x-shockwave-flash" --key player npp kwriteconfig --file kmplayerrc \
+	--group "application/x-shockwave-flash" --key plugin \
+	/usr/lib/flashplugin-nonfree/libflashplayer.so
 {% endhighlight %}

-{% highlight bash %}
-		kwriteconfig --file kmplayerrc \
-			--group "application/x-shockwave-flash" \
-			--key plugin /usr/lib/flashplugin-nonfree/libflashplayer.so
-{% endhighlight %}
-4. **Change** the _"libflashplayer.so"_ section depending on where the Adobe Flash plugin was installed on your distribution.
+* **Change** the _"libflashplayer.so"_ section depending on where the Adobe Flash plugin was installed on your distribution.
 The above example is where it is installed on Gentoo. _(People have replied below with where it is stored on various systems.
 If you can't find yours, you probably have a **locate** program installed so trying running "locate libflashplayer.so" for an idea)_.

-5. **Open Konqueror** and click _"Settings > Configure Konqueror..."_.
+* **Open Konqueror** and click _"Settings > Configure Konqueror..."_.
 In the new window navigate to _"File Associations"_ in the left-hand panel and select **_"application/x-shockwave-flash"_**.
 Click the _"Embedding"_ tab and click _"Add..."_.
 Select _"Embedded MPlayer for KDE"_ from the new window.
 If it is not there then you may need to restart KDE or run _"kbuildsycoca"_ from a terminal.
 Close all the opened windows.

-6. **Enjoy** a working Flash in Konqueror!
+* **Enjoy** a working Flash in Konqueror!

 What is wrong?
 You're running a **x86_64 machine** _(like me)_ so the above doesn't work?
 Never fear!
 If you manage to get a 32-bit version of **_"knpplayer"_** _(the small program that runs the plugins)_ and install that in your **$PATH** before the 64-bit version then it will all just work like magic!
 Note that you'll need 32-bit versions of the various dependent libraries also _(it seems just to be GTK, Cairo, X11 and DBus stuff)_.